martadebrina/DogManagementApp/README.md

 Sun Nov 26 17:24:10 PST 2023 -- Health Record added to dog's health records \
 Sun Nov 26 17:24:17 PST 2023 -- Health Record removed from dog's health records \
 Sun Nov 26 17:24:25 PST 2023 -- Dog removed from list of user's dog

+## Phase 4: Task 3
+One possible refactoring that might improve my design is to separate the functionality in UI.
+Currently, the PuppyPal class in the UI package handle both user interface functionality and the underlying model (like removing the dog, adding health records, etc.), that might be can get messy and violating the Single Responsibility Principle.

+A potential solution would be to introduce a separate controller or presenter class responsible for handling user input and coordinating interactions between the UI and the model.
+For example, creating a new class (e.g., PuppyPalController) that  manages how users interact with the program and talks to the "behind-the-scenes" workers (like handling dogs and health records).
+This way, the PuppyPal class remains focused on UI concerns, while the controller handles the underlying model logic.
+This would help achieve better maintainability, making it easier to extend or modify the user interface without affecting the core application logic.